r4tt4/vf-station-read/README.md

 # Vodafone Station Read
-Read DOCSIS status data from Arris TG3442DE ("Vodafone Station" in Germany)
+Read DOCSIS3.1 status data from Vodafone Station (Germany) (Arris TG3442DE Cable Router)

+Update Infos:
+  - Version to work with the Firmware-Version: 01.02.068.11.EURO.SIP and full DOCSIS3.1 in Down- and Upload.
+  - Fixed some website parser stuff.
+  - German VF-Station needed some hardcode stuff in german.
+  - DOCSIS3.1 OFDMA Upload supportet.

-<b>usage:</b> vodafone_station.py password
+<b>usage:</b> vodafone_station.py ip password

 This python script connects to the web interface of the Arris TG3442DE, performs a login and grabs the DOCSIS status data (downstream and upstream parameters).
 The unique argument is the router web interface password without quotes.